The Last of Us (video game): Accolades

 Prior to its release, The Last of Us received numerous awards for its previews at E3.
-It was review aggregators Metacritic and GameRankings' second-highest rated for the year 2013, behind Grand Theft Auto V. The game appeared on several year-end lists of the best games of 2013, receiving wins at the 41st Annie Awards, 10th British Academy Video Games Awards, 17th Annual D.I.C.E.
+It was review aggregators Metacritic and GameRankings's second-highest rated for the year 2013, behind Grand Theft Auto V. The game appeared on several year-end lists of the best games of 2013, receiving wins at the 41st Annie Awards, 10th British Academy Video Games Awards, 17th Annual D.I.C.E.
 Awards, and 14th Annual Game Developers Choice Awards, and from outlets such as The A.V.
-Club, Canada.com, The Daily Telegraph, Destructoid, The Escapist, GamesRadar, GameTrailers, GameRevolution, Giant Bomb, Good Game, Hardcore Gamer, IGN, IGN Australia, International Business Times, Kotaku, VG247, and VideoGamer.com.
+Club, Canada.com, The Telegraph, Destructoid, The Escapist, GamesRadar, GameTrailers, GameRevolution, Giant Bomb, Good Game, Hardcore Gamer, IGN, IGN Australia, International Business Times, Kotaku, VG247, and VideoGamer.com.
 It was also named the Best PlayStation Game by GameSpot, GameTrailers, Hardcore Gamer, and IGN.
 Naughty Dog won Studio of the Year and Best Developer from The Daily Telegraph, Edge, the Golden Joystick Awards, Hardcore Gamer, and the 2013 Spike VGX.

-Baker and Johnson received multiple nominations for their performances; Baker won awards from Hardcore Gamer and the 2013 Spike VGX, while Johnson won awards at the British Academy Video Games Awards, DICE Awards, VGX 2013, and from The Daily Telegraph.
-The game's story also received awards at the British Academy Video Games Awards, the DICE Awards, the Game Developers Choice Awards, the Golden Joystick Awards, and the Writers Guild of America Awards, and from GameTrailers, Giant Bomb, Hardcore Gamer, and IGN.
-The sound design and music received awards at the DICE Awards, the Inside Gaming Awards, and from IGN.
-The game's graphical and artistic design also won awards from Destructoid, the DICE Awards, the Golden Joystick Awards, and IGN.
+Baker and Johnson received multiple nominations for their performances; Baker won awards from Hardcore Gamer and the 2013 Spike VGX, while Johnson won awards at the British Academy Video Games Awards, D.I.C.E.
+Awards, VGX 2013, and from The Daily Telegraph.
+The game's story also received awards at the British Academy Video Games Awards, the D.I.C.E.
+Awards, the Game Developers Choice Awards, the Golden Joystick Awards, and the Writers Guild of America Awards, and from GameTrailers, Giant Bomb, Hardcore Gamer, and IGN.
+The sound design and music received awards at the D.I.C.E.
+Awards, the Inside Gaming Awards, and from IGN.
+The game's graphical and artistic design also won awards from Destructoid, the D.I.C.E.
+Awards, the Golden Joystick Awards, and IGN.

-The Last of Us was awarded Outstanding Innovation in Gaming at the DICE Awards, and Best Third Person Shooter from GameTrailers.
+The Last of Us was awarded Outstanding Innovation in Gaming at the D.I.C.E.
+Awards, and Best Third Person Shooter from GameTrailers.
 The game received Best New IP from Hardcore Gamer, Best Newcomer at the Golden Joystick Awards, and Best Debut from Giant Bomb.
 It received Best Overall Sound, Best PlayStation 3 Multiplayer, and Best Action-Adventure Game on PlayStation 3 and overall at IGN's Best of 2013 Awards.
-It also won Best Action-Adventure Game at the British Academy Video Games Awards, and The Escapist, as well as Best Action Game from Hardcore Gamer and Adventure Game of the Year at the DICE Awards.
+It also won Best Action-Adventure Game at the British Academy Video Games Awards, and The Escapist, as well as Best Action Game from Hardcore Gamer and Adventure Game of the Year at the D.I.C.E.
+Awards.
 The game was nominated for Best Remaster at The Game Awards 2014, and received an honorable mention for Best Technology at the 15th Annual Game Developers Choice Awards.
 The game was named among the best games of the 2010s by The Hollywood Reporter, Mashable, Metacritic, and VG247.